Queen Elizabeth Theatre

 “[Medhi Walerski is] one of the most innovative dance makers today.” —Broadway World

-Set to an original score by Belgian composer Adrien Cronet, the second part of the evening will be a world premiere from Medhi Walerski.
+Set to an original score by Belgian composer Adrien Cronet, the program concludes with an anticipated North American premiere from Medhi Walerski.
 Walerski became Artistic Director of Ballet BC in July 2020, making this both his first new piece with the company as its leader, and his first major work after a lengthy break from live performance.
 The piece will be created in collaboration with the company members.

 A co-production with: